 Rehabilitation of SWMF's may be added to the Offset Fee should a 25-year Manufacturer extended warranty not be provided or accepted by the City.
-The unit rates in Table 1-31 shall be used in the calculation of the
+The unit rates in Table 1-31 shall be used in the calculation of the Rehabilitation Offset Fee.
+The warranty must cover any rehabilitation works that will be required over the first 25 years, beginning at the time of Assumption.
+Suppliers providing a warranty shall be subject to the terms and conditions of a legal agreement provided by the City, and to the satisfaction of the City solicitor.

-Table 1-31: Example Additional maintenance cost ltem Unit/ Frequency Non-Conventional SWMF Rate Concrete SWMF Rehabilitation 40% of the inner SWMF surface \$2600/m 2 of internal concrete SWMF (without extended warranty) area every 50 years surface area
+Table 1-31: Example Additional maintenance cost

+Item Unit/ Frequency Non-Conventional SWMF Rate Concrete SWMF Rehabilitation (without extended warranty) 40% of the inner SWMF surface area every 50 years \$2600/m2 of internal concrete SWMF surface area